A long-haired woman on a Zoom conference call

 04 Conference platform

+The conference platform will be Zoom.
 Zoom can be accessed in almost all countries, with just a few exceptions.
 You can use Zoom free of charge either in browser without an account, or download to your computer, laptop or phone.
 Each session will take place in a different Zoom room, and there will be simultaneous sessions.
-We will send the Zoom links for each day at the beginning of that day so that you can join sessions in which you are a participant, and any other sessions you’d like to attend.
+We will send the Zoom links for each day at the beginning of that day so that you can join any sessions you’d like to attend.

 Further information will be provided to registered attendees prior to the conference.
 You should also read the conference Code of conduct and online participation.